Vukung/Vukung/README.md

 # 👋 Hi, I'm Utkarsh

-I'm a final-year B.Tech student in Electronics & Telecommunication Engineering at MIT Academy of Engineering, Pune.
+I'm a final-year B.Tech undergrad at MIT Academy of Engineering, Pune.
 Currently working as a Technical Intern, I’m passionate about building scalable full-stack web and mobile applications that solve real-world problems.

-I have a strong interest in data science, and I'm currently sharpening my skills in Python, algorithms, and system design.
-With a growing portfolio of impactful projects, I aim to build user-first solutions backed by solid engineering and design thinking.

 ---

-## 🔧 Technical Skills

-## 💻 Tech Stack
 ## 💻 Tech Stack

 <!-- Programming Languages -->